-Under the agreement signed in 2018, the Company was obligated to pay a \$50.0 million initial payment (\notin 43.8 million), which it paid in January 2019, and a \$15.0 million regulatory milestone (\notin 13.4 million), which was paid in January 2020.
+Under the agreement signed in 2018, the Company was obligated to pay a \$50.0 million initial payment (€43.8 million), which it paid in January 2019, and a \$15.0 million regulatory milestone (€13.4 million), which was paid in January 2020.
 The Company has reimbursed reimburse AstraZeneca for the development, production and commercialization costs it incurs during the transition period, ended in September 30, 2020.

 Further to the decision to terminate the Lumoxiti Agreement and termination notice sent in December 2020, a Termination and Transition Agreement was discussed and executed, effective as of June 30, 2021 terminating the Lumoxiti Agreement as well as Lumoxiti related agreements (including the supply agreement, the quality agreement and other related agreements) and transferring of the U.S. marketing authorization and distribution rights of Lumoxiti back to AstraZeneca.
 The FDA has effectively transferred the BLA to AstraZeneca on February 8, 2022.
 AstraZeneca has reimbursed Innate Pharma for all Lumoxiti related costs, expenses and benefited net sales.
 In the year ended December 31, 2020 results announcement, the Company reported a contingent liability of up to \$12.8 million in its consolidated financial statements, which was related to the splitting of certain manufacturing costs.
-As part of the Termination and Transition Agreement, Innate and AstraZeneca agreed to split these manufacturing costs, and Innate will pay \$6.2 million to AstraZeneca (€5.5 million as of December 31, 2021) on April 30, 2022.
+As part of the Termination and Transition Agreement, Innate and AstraZeneca agreed to split these manufacturing costs, and Innate has paid \$6.2 million to AstraZeneca (€5.9 million) on April 2022.

-Following the termination and transition agreement signed in 2021, Lumoxiti activities are presented as discontinued operations as of December 31, 2021.
+Following the termination and transition agreement signed in 2021, Lumoxiti activities are presented as discontinued operations as of December 31, 2021 and 2022, respectively.

-Refer to Notes 2.w and 17 for accounting description.
+Refer to Notes 2.v and 17 for accounting description.